 Milk is one of the most requested yet least donated items to Virginia’s food banks.
 On average, the families coming to our food pantries receive less than 1 gallon of milk per year.

 Beginning in 2019, the Federation of Virginia Food Banks has made more milk available than ever before through the Milk for Good program.
 Your contributions will go directly toward the purchase of fresh, locally processed, nutrient-rich milk.
-On average, a $5 donation will provide 24 servings, or three half-gallons, of milk.
+On average, a $12 donation will provide 5 half-gallons (40 servings) of milk.